Jillm704/HTML-CSS-Course-3-Public/README.md

 # HTML-CSS-Course-3-Public
-Practice apps and websites from my third Udemy course.
+Practice apps and websites from my third Udemy course by Brad Traversy of Traversy Media.